Is Nausea After Pap Smears Normal? (Updated for 2024)

 Body + Mind is reader-supported.
 We may earn an affiliate commission when you buy through some of the links on our site.

-Here’s how to evaluate whether your nausea after Pap smear procedures is typical, or whether it represents a need to call your OB/GYN.
+Here’s how to evaluate whether your nausea after a Pap smear is typical or whether it represents a need to call your OB/GYN.

 Normal Side Effects After Pap Smears

-Furthermore, the vagus nerve, the longest of 12 cranial nerves, runs from the base of your skull all the way down to your pelvic area.
+The vagus nerve, the longest of 12 cranial nerves, runs from the base of your skull all the way down to your pelvic area.
 This nerve is responsible for sending impulses to the gut.
 When you feel as if you’re about to pass out, the queasiness you feel is due to the action of the vagus.
+Feeling sick after a pap smear is this nerve sending the following signal to your brain: “Something is going on down here.
+We may need reserves, so shut down digestion and other pesky minor tasks until we figure it out.”

 When you get a Pap smear, the doctor takes a little swab of cells from your cervix.
 Pro tip: If this causes discomfort, count the ceiling tiles, hum a favorite tune or both to relax you.
 Since the doctor is scraping a sensitive organ, this action sends messages up the vagus nerve to the brain.